-Hospitality Management Program Food Service Activities
+Hospitality Management Program Policy for Food Service Activities

 To provide guidance for food service activities undertaken by the NMU Hospitality Management Program.

 All Faculty and Staff.

 It is the policy of Northern Michigan University to provide food service to the campus community and the public as part of the learning experience provided students enrolled in Hospitality Management/Food Service Management classes.
 Faculty and students in the Department of Technology and Occupational Sciences offer food service as part of an applied learning instructional model.
 Food service students need a series of practical experiences that are progressive in nature; hence the Department of Technology and Occupational Sciences have determined that two kinds of experiences shall be available to meet the demands of its instructional programs.